 - Purchase nonperishable items

-- Plan any games/activities
+- Plan any party games and activities

 - Determine where your stations — food, games, presents, etc. — will be.